5 hours on Mackinac Island - a photo journal

 garden

-Gardens at the Grand host many weddings & receptions
+Gardens at the Grand Hotel host many weddings & receptions

-I hadn't thought to ask how much the buffet is, and almost choked when they asked for $45.
+I hadn't thought to ask how much the Grand Hotel buffet was, and almost choked when they asked for $45.
 Still it includes tax & tip, and I don't do this often.
-The room was much as I remember it, very long and elegant.
+The dining room was much as I remembered, very long and elegant.
 I was seated at a window with a view across the porch into the Straits of Mackinac.
+The tables along the windows have seats for just one or two people.

-The servers are all people of color from the Islands (Jamaica?) in uniform.
-Many are second and third generation returning to Mackinac Island each summer.
-The buffet was a series of tables, over 70 foot long, with dishes on each side.
+The servers at the Grand Hotel's Grand Luncheon Buffet are mostly from the Islands (St. John and others) and are in uniform.
+Many are second and third generation Grand Hotel employees returning to Mackinac Island each summer.
+The buffet uses a series of tables, over 70 foot long, with dishes on each side.
 Many fruits, cheeses, Hors d'oeuvres, salads, pastas, breads, oysters & mussels in the shell, two kinds of smoked salmon.
 My favorite items were two seafood dishes and the turkey.

-The first dish was a cold blend of octopus, shrimp, mussels and other seafood.
+The first dish on the Grand Hotel buffet was a chilled blend of octopus, shrimp, mussels and other seafood.
 The second was a wonderful hot dish of shrimp (small & very large), scallops and chopped sweet peppers in a sauce.
 The turkey breast had been basted with mustard and honey, then rolled in finely chopped nuts and bread crumbs before roasting.

-There were 20 items on the desert table, but I limited myself to blueberry cheesecake.
+There were 20 items on the buffet dessert table, but I limited myself to blueberry cheesecake.

-During lunch, the fog finally lifted.
-Although is was quite windy, it was mostly sunny for the rest of the day.
+During lunch, the fog had finally lifted.
+Although is was quite windy, it stayed mostly sunny for the rest of the day.
 I followed lunch with some people watching from one of the rocking chairs on the 660' long porch.
 The young families seemed to be having particular fun.

 street in front of Grand Hotel